4.2 Linked List¶

 Figure 4-8 Common types of linked lists

-Singly linked lists are frequently utilized in implementing stacks, queues, hash tables, and graphs.
+Singly linked lists are commonly used to implement stacks, queues, hash tables, and graphs.

-- Advanced data structures: In structures like red-black trees and B-trees, accessing a node's parent is essential.
-This is achieved by incorporating a reference to the parent node in each node, akin to a doubly linked list.
+- Advanced data structures: For example, in red-black trees and B-trees, we need to access the parent node of a node, which can be achieved by saving a reference to the parent node in the node, similar to a doubly linked list.

-Circular linked lists are ideal for applications that require periodic operations, such as resource scheduling in operating systems.
+Circular linked lists are commonly used in scenarios that require periodic operations, such as operating system resource scheduling.

-- Round-robin scheduling algorithm: In operating systems, the round-robin scheduling algorithm is a common CPU scheduling method, requiring cycling through a group of processes.
-Each process is assigned a time slice, and upon expiration, the CPU rotates to the next process.
-This cyclical operation can be efficiently realized using a circular linked list, allowing for a fair and time-shared system among all processes.
+- Round-robin scheduling algorithm: In operating systems, round-robin scheduling is a common CPU scheduling algorithm that needs to cycle through a set of processes.
+Each process is assigned a time slice, and when the time slice expires, the CPU switches to the next process.
+This cyclic operation can be implemented using a circular linked list.

-- Data buffers: Circular linked lists are also used in data buffers, like in audio and video players, where the data stream is divided into multiple buffer blocks arranged in a circular fashion for seamless playback.
+- Data buffers: In some data buffer implementations, circular linked lists may also be used.
+For example, in audio and video players, the data stream may be divided into multiple buffer blocks and placed in a circular linked list to achieve seamless playback.